How to Deal With Repressed Emotions in Relationships: 10 Ways

 It feels like the person is about to strip them of their dignity.
-As such, they will do anything to protect it, including dissuading people who ask about their feelings.
+They will do anything to protect it, including dissuading people who ask about their feelings.

-If you like to head on to social media or switch to Netflix anytime you have an issue, you might be emotionally constipated.
-Activities like drinking, clubbing, and watching movies are ways of avoiding the problem at hand.
+If you like to head on to social media or switch to Netflix anytime, you have an issue, and you might be emotionally repressed.
+Activities like drinking, clubbing, and watching movies are ways to avoid the problem.

 10. You go along with any situation

 You have emotional repression if you accept anything thrown at you or go along with situations even when uncomfortable.
 It’s okay to grumble or complain.
-However, people with repressed feelings will agree to anything for the sake of not dealing with it.
+However, people with repressed feelings will agree to anything to uncover repressed emotions.